loetjvr/slush-yangular/README.md

 #### Tasks

-To create additional script and files based on the angular generator for Yeoman:
+To generate additional scripts and files. *Based on the AngularJS generator for Yeoman*:

 ```bash
 slush yangular:view name